A Field Guide to the Fantasy Aloes of North America

 Also be aware that Aloe is a CITES-listed genus (Appendices I and II), including hybrids but excluding A. vera.
 There are well-telegraphed legal restrictions to moving them across international boundaries without export permits from the proper authority.
 Caveat emptor to those who purchase undocumented aloes, particularly Appendix I species, online from Thailand and the EU.
 One of these days you may receive the dreaded “knock on the door” that–I guarantee you–will ruin your day.

 Aloes generally have colorful and striking inflorescences.
 Fantasy aloes are no exception, and many have very showy tubular flowers as an added attraction to their strikingly-marked foliage.
-Most have typical dwarf Malagasy aloe flower color, with their elongated corollas displaying shades ranging from pale pink through to deep red for most of their length, usually with pale green or cream-colored tips.
-Most hybrids in this group produce flowers that are coral pink with light green tips.
+Most have typical dwarf Malagasy aloe flower color, with their elongated corollas displaying shades ranging from pale pink through to deep red for most of their length, usually with pale green or cream-colored tepal tips.
+Most hybrids in this group produce flowers that are coral pink with light green and white striping.
 They will usually start flowering in the late spring with peak flowering in the San Francisco Bay Area during late summer and early fall.
 Vigorous, established plants will flower twice or more yearly and can put on quite a show in late summer.
 Inflorescences will often branch early in mature plants, and keikis/plantlets may occasionally form on basal bracts of the inflorescences.
 These can be removed and propagated on when the inflorescence is finally pruned off.

 Pod maturity from hand pollination during spring and summer at intermediate to warm daytime temperatures and cool nights in this area ranges from 32 to 85 days.
 Most hybrid pods from my own crosses starting to split somewhere right around 50-55 days following pollination date.
 Successfully-pollinated flowers rapidly show evidence that they “took”, with the ovary swelling visibly after a few days and the pedicel persisting at a narrow, upright angle to the peduncle.
 Hybrids using A. descoingsii and A. ‘Pepe’ as a seed parent can ripen particularly quickly, so keep a close eye on these for signs of pods splitting after anything past 30 days after pollination.
 Germination from freshly-harvested fully ripe seed is almost immediate in my experience, with cotyledons/seed leaves visible 7-14 days after planting if correctly surface sown and lightly-covered with coarse sand or fine pumice.
 I sterilize seedling substrates with boiling water prior to sowing seeds.
 I do not sterilize fresh seed from my own crosses but would from outside sources with a 10% chlorox solution for ~15 minutes.
 Properly stored seed should retain viability for more than a year, but germination times may be slower than that seen in very fresh seed.
 Hybrid plantlets can grow surprisingly quickly for a tropical stem succulent, even under outdoors cultivation in a Mediterranean climate.
 This rapid growth is a boon to hybridizers since relative vigor, basic color scheme and interesting leaf traits are often evident at a very early age (150-180 days) in these types of aloes, permitting early selection for both “set asides” and discards (see below).
 My first opportunistic complex cross was made using two fairly good parents produced unremarkable-looking but near-finished small plants in 4”/10 cm pots at less than nine months from seed sow, several of which were already offsetting by that point.
 Contrast this with the time required to flower many orchids – routinely up to six years plus from seed sowing under optimal conditions to see whether the cross or selfing was worthwhile!